Larsvanderlaan/causalCalibration/README.md

 # causalCalibration: Causal Isotonic Calibration for Heterogeneous Treatment Effects

-Provides R code implementing causal isotonic calibration (Algorithm 1) as described in the manuscript "Causal Isotonic Calibration for Heterogeneous Treatment Effects" by Lars van der Laan, Ernesto Ulloa, Marco Carone, and Alex Luedtke.
+Provides R code implementing causal isotonic calibration and cross-calibration as described in the manuscript "Causal Isotonic Calibration for Heterogeneous Treatment Effects" by Lars van der Laan, Ernesto Ulloa, Marco Carone, and Alex Luedtke.

-Preprint can be found at this link: https://arxiv.org/abs/2302.14011
+Preprint describing methods and algorithms can be found at this link: https://arxiv.org/abs/2302.14011.

+See vignette for code examples.

 ```